 Barack Obama began his presidency with record approval ratings.
 The 80-83%

-Just three days later, however, President Barack Obama's approval rating
+Three days after his inauguration, however, Barack Obama's approval rating

 dropped 15 points to 65-68% after his executive order on

-Barack Obama's approval rating declined steadily thereafter except
+Barack Obama's approval rating declined steadily thereafter and

 for a brief spike just after Osama bin Laden was killed in Pakistan.

-His current rating reflects his handling of the economy,
+The current rating of Barack Obama's presidency takes into consideration his handling of the economy,